 The NF Service Consumer shall delete any stored representation of the N1N2MessageTransfer request resource URI upon receiving this notification.

 2. The NF Service Consumer shall send a response with "204 No Content" status code.

+On failure or redirection, one of the HTTP status codes together with the response body listed Table 6.1.5.6.3.1-2 shall be returned.